 In Chapter 4 the reader is introduced to the character of Meyer Wolfsheim.
-We first meet Wolfsheim, “in a well-fanned Forty-second Street cellar” restaurant, probably some sort of speak-easy or other unsavory hang-out, as he is relaying a story about paying one man to keep another man’s mouth shut.
-Gatsby introduces Wolfsheim to Nick and through this conversation we learn that Wolfsheim fixed the 1919 World Series.
-Wolfsheim is not a good man and is most likely a powerful mobster besides, he has cuff-links made out of human teeth! “composed of oddly familiar pieces of ivory.
+We first meet Wolfsheim, “in a well-fanned Forty-second Street cellar” (chapter 4) restaurant, probably some sort of speak-easy or other unsavory hang-out, as he is relaying a story about paying one man to keep another man’s mouth shut.
+Gatsby introduces Wolfsheim to Nick and through their conversation we learn that Wolfsheim fixed the 1919 World Series.
+Wolfsheim is most likely a powerful mobster.
+He has cuff-links made out of human teeth! “composed of oddly familiar pieces of ivory.
 ‘Finest specimens of human molars.” (chapter 4).
 Wolfsheim also has “gonnegtions” (connections) at the top.
 It seems that Gatsby is privy to these connections as well.
-Gatsby has an “in” with police when he is pulled over earlier.
-He gets out of a citation by, “Taking a white card from his wallet, he waved it before the man’s eyes.
+Gatsby has an “in” with police.
+When he is pulled over by a cop earlier, he gets out of a citation by, “Taking a white card from his wallet, he waved it before the man’s eyes.
 ‘Right you are,’ agreed the policeman, tipping his cap.
 ‘Know you next time, Mr. Gatsby.
 Excuse ME!’” (chapter 4).
 This is because Gatsby works for Wolfsheim, a man who most likely has police in his pockets.

 “Did you start him in business?”
 I inquired.